Post Fetaured Image

 If you’re considering changing direction and pursuing a career in education, the outlook for elementary teaching jobs in Texas is bright.

-Texas has the second-highest population in the nation, with more than 29 million residents in 2019.
+Texas has the second-highest population in the nation, with an estimated 31.3 million residents in 2024.
 And, the numbers are projected to only rise.
-By 2030, the population of the Lone Star State is expected to hit nearly 35 million residents.
+By 2030, the population of the Lone Star State is expected to hit more than 35 million residents.

-It should come as no surprise then that Texas is in need of elementary teachers.
-In fact, there is a significant shortage of candidates for several teaching disciplines.
+It should come as no surprise then that Texas needs elementary teachers.
+There is a significant shortage of candidates for several teaching disciplines.

 If you’re considering entering the teaching profession, here’s what you need to know about: